llmrb/llm-shell/README.md

 ## About

-llm-shell is an extensible, developer-oriented command-line utility that can interact with multiple Large Language Models (LLMs).
+llm-shell is an extensible, developer-oriented command-line console that can interact with multiple Large Language Models (LLMs).
 It serves as both a demo of the [llmrb/llm](https://github.com/llmrb/llm) library and a tool to help improve the library through real-world usage and feedback.
 Jump to the [Demos](#demos) section to see